-The amount of germs we are exposed to during our daily interactions at the office and during the day can lead to us carrying around a lot of germs which if not washed regularly can be taken home and cause transfer to our children, family and loved ones.
+The number of germs we are exposed to during our daily interactions at the office and during the day can lead to us carrying around a lot of germs which if not washed regularly can be taken home and can be transferred to our children, family and loved ones.

 Contact with faecal matter laden with the bacteria can lead to diarrhoea and intestinal illnesses.
 Regular washing of the hands will remove this faecal matter and bacteria from our hands even when we have contacted them from other people or objects.

 3. Avoidance of common eye infections

 Eye infections are commonly caused by the bacteria that get into the eye from our hands.
 Keeping the hands clean by regular washing will prevent common infections like conjunctivitis, trachoma etc.